 - Conduct a peer review of teaching effectiveness of each faculty member who has requested promotion and/or tenure.
 The results of this review will be included in written form in the promotion and/or tenure report of the Committee.
 A copy is also delivered in writing to the candidate who may, at his or her discretion, deliver a copy to the department Chair.

-To accomplish all of this, the Committee may be divided into subcommittees under the direction of subcommittee chairs.
+To accomplish all of this, the Faculty Affairs Committee may be divided into subcommittees under the direction of subcommittee chairs.
 Any subcommittee assigned the duties of peer review of teaching effectiveness will have a two-third's majority of the members (4 members) holding rank and tenure status at least equivalent to the individual faculty member being reviewed.